yearico

 relation to forecasting future cash flow projections

-multiples based on our understanding of the
+and comparable company multiples based on our

 method of valuation.

-Considering the materiality of the amounts involved and significant judgments and estimates involved in the
+Considering the materiality of the amounts involved

 impairment testing, this matter has been considered as